Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Congestion Warning {#ctrl-pkt-congestion}

-The Congestion Warning control packet is not in use at the moment.
+The Congestion Warning control packet is not in use by SRT sender at the moment and reserved for the future.
+However, the receiver handles this type of packet if it ever arrives.

 If the receiver receives this packet, it slows down sending rate increasing the minimum inter packet sending interval by 12.5%.